-Gwendolyn Przyjazna [pshi-YAH-znah] is the 17 year old composer of “Concertina for violin and strings”, which was performed by the Young Peoples Symphony Orchestra in May of this year.
+Gwendolyn Przyjazna [pshi-YAH-znah] is the 17 year old composer of “Concertina for violin and strings”, which was performed by the Young Peoples Chamber Orchestra in May of this year.
 The performance was the first public performance of any of Gwendolyn’s work and, in addition, was the public debut performance of the Redwood Violin.

 Gwendolyn also wrote the background music to many of the videos documenting the making of the Redwood Violin.
 I asked Gwen about herself and her musical influences…